Drew Waters

-Andrew David Waters (born December 30, 1998) is an American professional baseball outfielder for the Kansas City Royals of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Andrew David Waters (born December 30, 1998) is an American professional baseball outfielder in the Kansas City Royals organization.
+He made his Major League Baseball (MLB) debut in 2022.

 Amateur career

 Waters graduated from Etowah High School in Woodstock, Georgia.
-As a senior, he batted .516 with 15 home runs and 40 RBIs, leading Etowah to a Class 7A state championship title.
+As a senior, he batted .516 with 15 home runs and 40 runs batted in (RBI), leading Etowah to a Class 7A state championship title.
 After the season, he was named the Georgia Gatorade Player of the Year and the Metro Atlanta High School Player of the Year.
 He committed to play college baseball at the University of Georgia for the Georgia Bulldogs.
-His brother Zach Waters played college baseball for East Tennessee State and the University of Georgia and is the Assistant Coach of the varsity baseball team for Etowah High School.

 Professional career

 Atlanta Braves

 The Atlanta Braves selected Waters in the second round, with the 41st overall selection, of the 2017 Major League Baseball draft.
 He signed with the Braves for a $1.5 million signing bonus, forgoing his commitment to Georgia.

 After signing, Waters made his professional debut with the rookie–level Gulf Coast League Braves.
 After batting .347/.448/.571 with two home runs, ten RBI, and seven walks, he was promoted to the Danville Braves of the Rookie Advanced Appalachian League, where he finished the season.
 In 36 games for Danville, he slashed .255/.331/.383 with two home runs and 14 RBI.
 In 2018, he began with the Rome Braves of the Single–A South Atlantic League, with whom he earned All-Star honors, and was promoted to the Florida Fire Frogs of the High–A Florida State League on August 1.
 In 114 games between the two clubs, he slashed .293/.343/.476 with nine home runs, 39 RBI, and 23 stolen bases.
 In 2019, he began with the Mississippi Braves of the Double–A Southern League and was named an All-Star.
 In August, he was promoted to the Gwinnett Stripers of the Triple–A International League.
 Over 134 games with the two teams, Waters batted .309/.360/.459 with seven home runs, 52 RBI, and 16 stolen bases.
 He was named the Southern League Most Valuable Player.
 After the season, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.